NemesisX1/CutieTodo/README.md

 I have made:

 - a client made with Flutter.
-You can have more details here
+You can have more details [here](https://github.com/NemesisX1/CutieTodo/blob/main/client/README.md).
 - a backend make up wit [Deta](https://www.deta.sh/) and [Dart Frog](https://dartfrog.vgv.dev) and provide JWT as athentication method and a structure partly inspired by [Nest.js](https://nestjs.com/).
-You can have more details about how it was made and understand the process here
+You can have more details about how it was made and understand the process [here](https://github.com/NemesisX1/CutieTodo/blob/main/backend/README.md).

 > ### 💥 Future